top of page

 Uganda, Africa

 Nurse midwife Marion Toepke did research focused on maternal health in the remote rural villages around Soroti.
 Then, rather than focusing on publishing a paper, she found countless ways to use her data to help the communities she had studied.
-Her Village Women Conferences attracted hundreds who came for health messages and support.
-While Marion isn't currently planning a new set of conferences, the program that she established to support the families of mothers who died continues.
+Her program gave rise to the clinical outreach Eema Centre does now.

 Eema Education Fund